softwareunderground/52things/chapters/Niccoli_2.md

 Designing a geophysical filter

-Chapter in progress (85% done) in a private repo.
+Chapter in progress (90% done) in a private doc.

-Documents the progress in making of a TKK filter to remove acquisition footprint in seismic data.
+It documents the progress in making of a [tutorial](https://github.com/mycarta/2D_FFT_filter_tutorial/blob/master/52-things_tutorial.ipynb) on the frequency filtering of acquisition footprint (modeled and real) in seismic data.

 Example in [Figure 1](https://github.com/softwareunderground/52things/blob/master/figures/niccoli_2_fig1_placeholder.png)